 A. Semykina and J. M. Wooldridge.
 Estimation of dynamic panel data models with sample selection.
 Journal of Applied Econometrics, 28:47–61, 2013.

 F. Windmeijer.
 A finite sample correction for the variance of linear efficient two-step gmm estimators.
 Journal of Econometrics, 126:25–51, 2005

 Microeconometrics using Stata, Revised Edition, (2010) di A. C. Cameron e P. K. Trivedi, Stata Press

 Econometric Analysis of Cross Section and Panel Data (2010) di J. Wooldridge, MIT Press

-Due to the ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 21st-22nd-23rd and 29th-30th of September from 10:00 am to 1:30 pm Central European Summer Time (CEST).
+Due to the ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 5th-6th-7th and 12th-13th of December from 10:00 am to 1:30 pm Central European Time (CET).